 As a charity we do not make a profit.
-We are fortunate to have reserves from the sale of the assets of our previous charity (we used to own care homes) to invest in the development and start-up costs of our new services.
-It costs the charity £650 per carer to deliver the course, including food and accommodation.
+It costs us £650 per person to deliver the course, including food and accommodation.
 We do not want anyone to be excluded from our services so we are not charging a fee for our courses.
-Therefore, we invite course participants to donate to the charity on completion of the course, if they are able to.
+Therefore, we invite course participants (or their employers) to donate to the charity on completion of the course, if they are able to.
 A donation of £5 pays for a coffee break for a carer, £15 pays for a carer’s lunch and £300 pays for an expert course facilitator for a day.
 All donations, big or small, make such a difference.

 Donation forms will be provided at our courses.
 You can also donate using the donate button at the top right corner of this web page.